EduardStroescu/QuillScribe/README.md

 ## Disclaimer

-`Deploying the project to Vercel will cause the socket to stop working (resulting no real-time), because of Vercel's edge functions' transfer limits.
+`Deploying the project to Vercel will cause the socket to stop working (resulting in no real-time), because of Vercel's edge functions' transfer limits.
 To keep the functionality please deploy to Railway or another platform which supports real-time connections. `